arnabganguly/llap-hdinsight/HiveLLAP2.md

 8. Scroll all the way down and click on **Create Table** to create the hive table in the *restaurants* database.

-9. Repeat steps 3 to 8 uppload the
+9. Repeat steps 3 to 8 upload the create a hive table out of the Country-Code.csv file.

+10. Click on Queries the query editor from the left using Queries

-8. From the HDInsight portal , from with in the *Cluster Dashboards* menu, click on *Zepplin Notebook*.
+11. From the HDInsight portal , from with in the *Cluster Dashboards* menu, click on *Zepplin Notebook*.

 ![Create Azure Resource Group](https://github.com/arnabganguly/llap-hdinsight/blob/master/images/Picture22.png)